Water capacitor: Experimental

 (iii) a zone containing excess negatively charged aqueous hydroxide ions through which the electric field strength changes.

-There is an opinion that a Helmholtz double layer is not responsible for the observed electrokinetic phenomena and that the classical formulae are not strictly applicable when there exists unbalanced dissolved charges at interfaces.

 The transition from conductive to dielectric screening of electric fields by a tube of pure water has been investigated using a parallel plate capacitor that was used to generate a uniform electric field.
 Two concentric acrylic plexiglass tubes passed perpendicularly through the electric field generated between the plates.
 The region between the tubes was filled with air or water.
 An electrode, suspended within the inner plexiglass tube, was used to sense the electric potential at its location.
 The sensor was designed so that it could be rotated to measure the potential at a second symmetric position.
 From the difference in the two potentials, the frequency dependence of the magnitude and phase of the electric field could be determined.
 With deionised water between the tubes, the magnitude and phase of the interior electric field was measured from 100 Hz to 300 kHz.
 The high-pass filter frequency response expected for a dielectric tube with non-negligible conductivity was observed.
 Fits to the data yielded a very reasonable experimental value for the ratio of the water's conductivity to its dielectric constant.
-The model also predicted that at zero frequency (a static electric field) pure water would be expected to behave as a Faraday cage.
+The model also predicted that at zero frequency (a static electric field) pure water would be expected to behave as a Faraday cage, which is natural given water's capacity to conduct electricity.